HumanSignal/label-studio/docs/source/guide/labeling.md

 The most of actions described in this section are similar for all the data objects (images, audio, text, etc).

-### Choices
+### Choices, TextArea and other simple tags
-Choices have a very simple labeling mechanics, it's intuitive for users, so let's talk about more complex things :-)
+Such tags have a very simple labeling mechanics, it's intuitive for users, so let's talk about more complex things :-)

 ### Add segment
 1. Select label you want to add (if you use Tag without labels like Polygon, just go to 2)